Westerners (Korea): Hyojong era and the emergence of the Sandang

-A day after his ascent to the throne in May 1649, the new king Hyojong invited the scholar Kim Jib and his students, Song Si-yeol, Song Jun-gil, Yi Yu-tae, Yun Seon-geo, and Yu Gye.
+A day after his ascent to the throne in May 1649, the new king Hyojong invited the scholar Kim Chip and his students, Song Si-yŏl, Song Chun-gil, Yi Yut'ae, Yun Sŏn'gŏ, and Yu Kye.

-Kim Jib was the son of Yi I's best student, Kim Jang-saeng, and was also the best student of his father, who was also a famous Westerner scholar.
-With the appearance of Kim Jib and his students, various Westerner factions, such as the Clear Westerners or the Young Westerners, merged into the newly formed faction of Kim Jib.
+Kim Chip was the son of Yi I's best student, Kim Jang-saeng, and was also the best student of his father, who was also a famous Westerner scholar.
+With the appearance of Kim Chip and his students, various Westerner factions, such as the Clear Westerners or the Young Westerners, merged into the newly formed faction of Kim Chip.
 The new faction of Kim, the most famous Westerner scholar of his time, became known as the Sandang (산당, 山黨), or 'Mountain Faction'.
 They were, as their name suggests, based on mountain schools, especially in the Hoseo region.

-The new Sandang conflicted with the most powerful faction just prior to Injo's death, the Nakdang of Kim Ja-jeom.
-Kim Hong-uk of the Sandang began the battle against the Nakdang by attacking Kim Ja-jeom himself, and on September 13, 1649, influential members of the Nakdang such as Im Jung or Yi Cheon-gi were fired at Song Jun-gil's request.
+The new Sandang conflicted with the most powerful faction just prior to Injo's death, the Naktang of Kim Chajŏm.
+Kim Hong'uk of the Sandang began the battle against the Naktang by attacking Kim Chajŏm himself, and on September 13, 1649, influential members of the Naktang such as Im Chung or Yi Ch'ŏn'gi were fired at Song Chun-gil's request.
 Finally, on February 13, 1650, Kim was exiled to Hongcheon and his sons were sent to faraway places to serve as generals.

 In 1651, Yeong-ui, a maid of Injo's son Sungseon, confessed that Gwiin Jo, a concubine of Injo and Sungseon's mother, had secretly done shamanistic rituals to curse the Injo's queen, Queen Jangryeol.
-Yi Yeong, a county magistrate, had a father-in-law who was the cousin of Gwiin Jo, and also friends with Kim Ja-jeom.
-Worried that the decline of the Nakdang would influence his career, he revealed that Kim was secretly planning a treason.
+Yi Yŏng, a county magistrate, had a father-in-law who was the cousin of Gwiin Jo, and also friends with Kim Chajŏm.
+Worried that the decline of the Naktang would influence his career, he revealed that Kim was secretly planning a treason.

-Kim's son, Kim Sik, claimed that he had planned with generals and magistrates near Seoul as to kill Won Du-pyo (the leader of the Wondang), Song Si-yeol (the leader of the Sandang), and Song Jun-gil (caused the exile of Kim) and to make Prince Sungseon the king.
-Kim Ja-jeom also confessed, saying that the plan was to revolt in March 1650, but that the exile of himself and the scattering of his sons had caused the plan to be delayed.
+Kim's son, Kim Sik, claimed that he had planned with generals and magistrates near Seoul as to kill Wŏn Tup'yo (the leader of the Wŏndang), Song Si-yŏl (the leader of the Sandang), and Song Chun-gil (caused the exile of Kim) and to make Prince Sungseon the king.
+Kim Chajŏm also confessed, saying that the plan was to revolt in March 1650, but that the exile of himself and the scattering of his sons had caused the plan to be delayed.
 Kim was quartered with his sons, as was the punishment for treason at the time, while Gwiin Jo was beheaded.
-The execution of Kim Ja-jeom marked the collapse of the Nakdang.
+The execution of Kim Chajŏm marked the collapse of the Naktang.